siemens/kas/docs/userguide/project-configuration.rst

       isar:
         commit: 0336610df8bb0adce76ef8c5a921c758efed9f45

-The ``dump`` plugin provides helpers to simplify the creation and update of lockfiles.
-For details, see the plugins documentation: :mod:`kas.plugins.dump`.
+The ``lock`` plugin provides helpers to simplify the creation and update of lockfiles.
+For details, see the plugins documentation: :mod:`kas.plugins.lock`.

 Configuration reference
 ~~~~~~~~~~~~~~~~~~~~~~~